 Our Beach walk.
 We planned the long beach walk from Grotto beach on the east of Hermanus.
 At the point where the Klein Rivier flows into the sea, to Klipgat Cave at De Kelders.
 The planning of the beach walk is important because if the mouth of the Klein Rivier is open to the sea one would need to cross at low tide.

-For our beach walk it wasn’t necessary because the mouth is still closed, and at this stage it doesn’t look to be likely to open because for the drought that South Africa is experiencing at the moment.
-We prepared mentally for the beach walk because we were told it was total distance of between 14 and 18 kilometers, and it was a hot sunny day, we measured the actual distance 18.5 kilometers with a GPS.
+For our beach walk it wasn’t necessary because the mouth is still closed.
+And because at this stage it doesn’t look to be likely to open because for the drought that South Africa is experiencing at the moment.
+Therefore we prepared mentally for the beach walk.
+We were told it was total distance of between 14 and 18 kilometers.
+It was a hot sunny day, we measured the actual distance 18.5 kilometers with a GPS.

 De Kelders in sight

-We stopped for lunch and another coffee break at a Shale outcrop that we came across at around the 15 kilometre mark; we managed to find some shade to escape the sun and the building heat of the day.
-With the end in sight we continued the walk towards the cliff with Klipgat cave situated at the base, a very clear destination.
+We stopped for lunch and another coffee break at a Shale outcrop that we came across at around the 15 kilometer mark.
+We managed to find some shade to escape the sun and the building heat of the day.
+So with the end in sight we continued the walk towards the cliff with Klipgat cave situated at the base.
+So we had a very clear destination.
 The final part of the beach walk has many rocky protrusions that one cannot pass on the seaward side regardless of the tidal conditions.

 Select your next break from our holiday options below